Dental Disease Prevention for Pets

 How many of you remember being told as a kid to brush your teeth before bed?
 Now, think of your pets… who is in charge of brushing their teeth?
 They can’t do it on their own.
 And who is responsible for making sure that they have healthy teeth and gums as they age?
 That duty falls on you and your veterinarian.
-Together, you can create an oral healthcare plan for your pet that will help them to live a longer, happier life.
+Together, you can create an oral healthcare plan and help prevent dental disease in your dog or cat.

 The Importance of Regular Vet Visits